gscales/Exch-Rest/README.md

 However, to use OAuth tokens you must register an application in Azure before you can use the Exch-Rest functions.

 You have two options when it comes to doing this, the most secure option is to register your own Application and assign just the permissions (or Permission Grants) you want the Module cmdlets to have based on what data you want to access using the module.
-The other option is to use one of the default Application registrations that have been registed for use in a Tenant that is owned by the modules Author Glen Scales, if no ClientId is specified when using Connect-exrMailbox a menu will be presented with the different Application Registration options and the permissions that thoses registration will need if used. eg
+The other option is to use one of the default Application registrations that have been registed for use in a Tenant that is owned by the module's Author Glen Scales.
+If no ClientId is specified when using Connect-EXRMailbox a menu will be presented with the different Application Registration options and the permissions they will need. eg

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/MenuCaptureGettingStarted.PNG)

-If you select one of these Id's the first time you run this in a Tennant it will prompt for [administrative consent](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-devhowto-multi-tenant-overview#understanding-user-and-admin-consent) for the permissions that the cmdlet will need to access the Mailbox Items (or OneDrive, Directory,Report etc) eg you should see a screen simular to
+If you select one of these Id's the first time you run this in a Tenant it will prompt for [administrative consent](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-devhowto-multi-tenant-overview#understanding-user-and-admin-consent) for the permissions that the cmdlet will need to access the Mailbox Items (or OneDrive, Directory,Report etc) eg you should see a screen similar to

 ![](https://gscales.github.io/Exch-Rest/GetttingStarted/AppRegCapture.PNG)